Kopano-dev/kdav/README.md

 ## Reporting and Development

-Atm developement is done on z-hub.io in the KDAV project.
+Atm development is done on z-hub.io in the KDAV project.